mumbleskates/bilrost/README.md

   [bijective numeration](https://en.wikipedia.org/wiki/Bijective_numeration),
   which cannot be length-extended with trailing zeros the way protobuf varints can (and are slightly more compact, especially at the 64bit limit where they take up 9 bytes instead of 10).
+Varint encodings which would represent a value greater than `u64::MAX` are invalid.
 * "Groups" are completely omitted as a wire-type, reducing the number of wire types from 6 to 4.
 * These four wire types are packed into 2 bits instead of 3.